Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Arizona and its opponents have combined to score more than 47.5 points in eight of 13 games this season.

-- Sunday's over/under is 2.9 points higher than the combined 44.6 PPG average of the two teams.

-- The 46.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 47.5 total in this contest.
+- The two teams combine to score 44.6 points per game, 2.9 less than the over/under in this contest.

 - The Cardinals and their opponents have scored an average of 48.4 points per game in 2021, 0.9 more than Sunday's total.